AltairInglorious/nexus/README.md

 # Nexus

-Nexus is a Golang utility package develop by Adameus Technologies that helps to map your application models to the messaging system and integrate with a SurrealDB database.
+Nexus is a Golang utility package develop by TechLead of Adameus Technologies that helps to map your application models to the messaging system and integrate with a SurrealDB database.
 This package includes helper functions for handling NATS message brokering, error handling, efficient object pool management, and database interaction.

 ## Features